Lignumvitae

 Back to the yard and our fraying schedule.
 We put on our overalls and they quickly turn black as we smack-brush the copper heavy antifoul onto the hull.
 We lie on our backs to reach her underside and disturb the finger sized crickets that are hiding in the cool underboat shade.
 I think about not thinking about the necrotic brown recluses when my hand is reaching up into the cobwebby drop keel.

-There’s a lot of groaning and creaking as with days to spare she’s slung up and away from her stands in the boat lift and it seems as thought the trees in the backlot won’t let her go.
+There’s a lot of groaning and creaking as with days to spare she’s slung up and away from her stands in the boat lift and it seems as though the trees in the backlot won’t let her go.
 They’ve grown around her during our long absence and she brings a snapped branch of leaves in her rigging to the the water’s edge.
 We stay in the slings of the travel lift but afloat in the water while we check the thru hulls are watertight and bilges are dry.
 There’s an alarming sweary moment when Rupert realises we should have tightened the prop bellows down harder as Chesapeake water trickles in but he soon tightens it and slings released, Sandpiper is splashed.
 Back in her element.
 I wake up early to sit out on deck with my tea, to marvel at how different she feels now she’s back in the water.

 IMG_20190818_163828_7~2.jpg